pseudolanguagecompiler/pseudo_c/README.md

 ⟦S₁ ; S₂⟧ = ⟦S₁⟧ ∘ ⟦S₂⟧

-This expresses **compositional semantics** — complex statements are mathematically reducible to smaller sub-statements.
+This expresses **compositional semantics** — complex statements are mathematically reducible to smaller sub-statements enabling evaluation to an UniversalIR that dispatches to an intermediate IR where the denotational semantics with provable properties.

 ---